Date: 16 September 2018. Delicious

 necessary.
 Southerners seem to prefer relish though folks in north

 that I know do not use relish.
-My relatives used diced onions
+My relatives added finely chopped onions

 If the deviled eggs are